TOIRO: Sharing the Joy of Donabe Clay Pot Cooking

 Chefs and home cooks from all over the world have embraced TOIRO’s donabe.
 “I have a really diverse audience: from really young to really old, female and male, and not just people from L.A., but from a lot of different places,” Moore remarked.
 Seeing her customers use their donabe in new and unexpected ways has been a pleasant surprise for Moore.
 For example, a customer from Sweden sent Moore photos of reindeer stew prepared in his donabe.
 And at Otium, a contemporary restaurant in downtown Los Angeles, Chef Timothy Hollingsworth serves French toast and fried pork belly, topped with a maple whip, in a donabe.
 “I wanted to take a different approach with the French toast and expand beyond your traditional American breakfast offerings,” Hollingsworth said.
 He fries the pork belly in the donabe, and then arranges the pork belly, bite-sized cubes of French toast, and dollops of maple whip on a grill sitting atop the interior of the donabe.
 The donabe is brought to the table, and when the lid is removed, smoke from the fried pork belly billows out for a dramatic flair.
 “The donabe provides a presentation element to the table that allows someone to enjoy a special experience with their meal,” Hollingsworth added.

 Moore’s favorite use for donabe, though, is still hot pot.
 She combines different flavors and ingredients for endless hot pot variations, ranging from chicken and root vegetables cooked in a light ginger dashi broth, to pork and tofu cooked in a rich miso broth.
-She enjoys throwing dinner parties where guests can cook and eat hot pot right at the dining room table. .“Hot pot tastes really great, and it’s ecological because when you cook at the table, you naturally heat the room,” Moore noted.
+She enjoys throwing dinner parties where guests can cook and eat hot pot right at the dining room table.
+“Hot pot tastes really great, and it’s ecological because when you cook at the table, you naturally heat the room,” Moore noted.
 And cooking hot pot in one of Nagatani-en’s handmade donabe, which embodies over two centuries of tradition, millennia of geologic history, and simplicity of wabi sabi beauty, elevates the experience even more.
 “It’s not just what you cook in the donabe,” Moore said.
 “It’s also the appearance and the touch of something that the Earth brings you.”

 TOIRO